ADGEfficiency/adgefficiency.github.io/_posts/2018-02-25-getting-to-zero-jenkins.md

 categories:
   - Energy Insights
 classes: wide
-excerpt: Jesse Jenkins highlights how to get to a zero carbon world
+excerpt: How do we get to a zero carbon world?

 ---